Pecan Chicken Noodle Soup

 One pot method:

 Bring the water to a boil.
 Add in the chicken (with broth) and the ramen bag.
-Cook for 3 minutes, take off the stove and let sit covered for another 2 minutes.
+Cook for 3 minutes, remove the stove, and let sit covered for another 2 minutes.

 Stir in the nuts.